yunimoo/elichika/docs/README.md

     - [x] User can reset DLP progress using the WebUi.

 ## Importing/Exporting account
+You can use the user WebUI to export and import your account.

+You can use either `json` or `db` formats.

+### DB
+This is the prefered format for this implementation.
+It's basically a database that contain only 1 account.
+It save every data, and exporting and reimporting should result in no change in the account.
+Howerver, there are some limitation:

+- The friend data is not extracted, as the friends are not guaranteed to exists in whatever server you import to:

+    - More precisely, the friends are server side only, and doesn't change no matter what account you import.
+    - Even if you import another account to your current user id, you still have the same friend set.
+    - But importing your exported account to another server will use that server's friend set.

+- Credential data is also not extracted in a similar manner.

+### JSON
 You can import account from the login json or export account to json.
-This help with recovering your account, moving it, or update to a new server version that has a breaking change with the old database structure.
+This help with recovering your account, moving it, or update to a new server version (or another different server).

-You can access this feature from the WebUI (check repository main page):

-- Upload json data to import.
-- Download json data for moving / backup.

-Other than that, the server also generate a backup exported data everytime you login.
+The server also generate a backup exported data everytime you login.
 You can find the backup in `elichika/backup`.

-The import / exporting process keep 100% of the login response data, even the things that shouldn't matter by now, so you should be safe to make progress and still upgrade to the newer server version later.

-For recovering data from network data (pcap), you can check out this [guide](https://github.com/arina999999997/elichika/blob/master/docs/extracting_pcap.md) on how to do that.
+This can also be used to recover data from captured network data (pcap), you can check out this [guide](https://github.com/arina999999997/elichika/blob/master/docs/extracting_pcap.md) on how to do that.

-### How it work
+#### How it work

 - This is done using the login response from the server, which contain almost (but not quite) everything relevant to your account.
-- For the information not contained in login, they are sometime can be reconstructed from context, but sometime they are just lost.
+- For the information not contained in login, they are sometime can be reconstructed from context, but sometime they are just lost:

     - For example, card practice data are reconstructed from the stat of the cards given in login.